With half a dozen sparkling beaches nearby we can’t fault Barcelona for being short on urban green space.

 Wait – going for a boat ride in a park!?

-Yes, as ridiculous as it sounds this is actually one of the most popular activities at Ciutadella Park since there’s actually a lake in the middle.
+Yes, as ridiculous as it sounds this is actually one of the most popular activities at Parc de la Ciutadella since there’s actually a lake in the middle.

 This is one of the more romantic things to do in Barcelona and great for couples on holiday though I’d recommend it for anybody looking for a unique Barcelona experience.